Meanwhale/ByteAutomata/README.md

                  (0-9)                               (a-z)

 ```
-[X] marks an error state.
+States are denote with square brackets and [X] marks an error state.
-ByteAutomata's byte array describes similar state machine.
-Array items are indexes of transition callbacks:
+Here's how it's done in ByteAutomata's byte array, where array items are indexes of transition callbacks:
 ```
                              0 ... {space} ... ' 0' '1' '2' ...
 '9' .... 'a' ... 'z'

-    state 1: white space              0          a   a   a  ...  a        b  ...  b
+    state 1: white space              0          a   a   a  ...  a        b ...  _b_
     state 2: number                   c          0   0   0       0       [X] ...
 [X]
     state 3: text                     d         [X] [X] [X]     [X]       0  ...
 0